Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 Red Tika Movement

-The ‘Red Tika Challenge’ took off in Nepal’s social media in 2017, where participants posted pictures of themselves in red apparel to stand in solidarity with widows, who are not “allowed” by the Nepalese.
+The ‘Red Tika Challenge’ took off on Nepal’s social media in 2017, where participants posted pictures of themselves in red apparel to stand in solidarity with widows, who are not “allowed” by the Nepalese.

 Read More